bitcoin-dot-org/Bitcoin.org/en/full-node.md

 This will create the directory `bitcoin-{{site.DOWNLOAD_VERSION}}` within your current working directory.
-We will install the contents of its `bin` subdirectory into the `/usr/local/bin` directory using the the `install` command.
+We will install the contents of its `bin` subdirectory into the `/usr/local/bin` directory using the `install` command.
 The install command is part of the GNU coreutils available on nearly every Linux distribution, and the `/usr/local/bin` directory is a standard location for self-installed executables (you may edit the